43+ Remote Learning Activities for K-12: 2026 Guide

 How do you make remote learning activities interactive?

-To make remote learning activities interactive, incorporate tools like collaborative online whiteboards, breakout rooms for small group discussions, and polling or quiz apps for real time feedback.
-You can also use game based activities like digital escape rooms or team based review challenges.
+Incorporate tools like collaborative online whiteboards, breakout rooms for small group discussions, and polling or quiz apps for real time feedback.
+Game based activities like digital escape rooms, bingo boards, and team review challenges also work well.
+The key is requiring students to do something (respond, create, vote) rather than just watch.

 What are some good remote learning activities for elementary students?

-For elementary students, focus on hands on and movement based activities.
-Ideas include virtual show and tell, scavenger hunts where they find items around their home matching a description, guided drawing sessions, and simple science experiments using household materials.
-Using a printable word search generator for sight words is also a great asynchronous option.
+Focus on hands on and movement based activities.
+Ideas include virtual show and tell, scavenger hunts where students find items around their home matching a description, guided drawing sessions, and simple science experiments using household materials.
+Stop motion animation with paper cutouts is surprisingly effective even with young learners.
+Printable sight words activities are also a solid asynchronous option.

 How can I save time creating materials for remote learning?

-Using an AI powered platform is one of the most effective ways to save time.
-Tools like TeachTools can generate worksheets, quizzes, lesson plans, and even parent emails in seconds.
-This allows you to create high quality, customized content without starting from scratch for every single lesson.
+Using an AI powered platform is one of the most effective approaches.
+Tools like TeachTools can generate worksheets, quizzes, lesson plans, bingo boards, and parent emails in seconds.
+This lets you create high quality, customized content without starting from scratch for every single lesson.

 Are AI tools for teachers safe and FERPA compliant?

-It depends on the tool, so it is crucial to choose wisely.
+It depends on the tool, so choosing wisely matters.
 Look for platforms that are transparent about their privacy policies.
 A FERPA compliant AI tool will not require student personal information to function, will use encryption (like AES 256), and will not train its models on your data.
 Always check if the provider can offer a Data Processing Addendum (DPA) for your school or district.

 How do I assess student work remotely?

 Use a mix of assessment types.
-Quick formative assessments can be done with online quiz tools or exit tickets.
-For larger assignments, use a clear rubric to guide your grading and provide feedback.
-AI assisted grading tools can help review assignments, allowing you to focus your time on providing personalized, constructive comments to students.
+Quick formative assessments work well with online quiz tools, self checking PDFs, or exit tickets.
+For larger assignments, attach a clear rubric directly to the assignment so expectations are visible.
+AI assisted grading tools can help review work, freeing your time for personalized, constructive feedback.

 Try TeachTools Free